A comprehensive search for Long and Short Periodic Features from an Extremely Active Cycle of FRB 20240114A: Searching for Periodic Signals in TOA data

 Short-timescale searches refer to conducting periodic searches on the obtained TOA data, covering timescales ranging from several tens of milliseconds to tens of minutes.
 A dual analysis approach was employed for each continuous observation dataset.
 This involved first performing a wide-range scan of frequency $f$ and its first derivative $\dot{f}$ using the Time-Differencing Algorithm (TDA), followed by precise period determination through the $Z^2$ statistic.

-The TDA has been widely applied in periodicity detection for high-energy gamma-ray pulsars \citep{2006ApJ...652L..49A,2008ApJ...680..620Z,2008Sci...322.1218A,2010ApJS..187..460A,2023ApJ...958..191S}.
-This method is particularly suitable for sparse event signals like FRBs that exhibit only a few burst events per day.
+The TDA has been widely applied in periodicity detection for high-energy gamma-ray pulsars \cite{2006ApJ...652L..49A,2008ApJ...680..620Z,2008Sci...322.1218A,2010ApJS..187..460A,2023ApJ...958..191S}.
+In particular, Atwood et al. (\cite{2006ApJ...652L..49A}) demonstrated that TDA can achieve comparable sensitivity to FFT-based searches while being over an order of magnitude faster for sparse TOA data, making it especially suitable for FRBs, whose bursts are typically sparsely and irregularly distributed over the observation period.
 The TDA evaluates periodicity by analyzing time differences between events across a sliding time window.
-The statistical quantity searched by this method is \citep{2006ApJ...652L..49A}
+The statistical quantity searched by this method is \cite{2006ApJ...652L..49A}

 where $a_k$ represents the number of TOAs in the kth time sample and $N$ is the number of time samples in the overall viewing period $T_v$.
 The upper limit for the outer summation is given by $M = {\rm min}(N-1, k+N/N_{w})$, where $N/N_{w}=NT_{\rm win}/T_v$ represents the number of time samples within the window defined by $T_{\rm win}$.
 When $|{\rm Re}(D_l^{N_w})|$ exceeds a predetermined threshold, the corresponding frequency is identified as a candidate.